stubeedoo/Hackrf-one/README.md

 # Hackrf one splash screen
-An innocent radio and game splash screen to for the Hackrf
+An innocent radio and game splash screen to for the Hackrf portapack